Flying Into the Deep End

 Debuting the World Cup Triple

 Not every leap is about medals.
+Some are about making a statement.

-In one of the defining moments of his World Cup journey, Ashton Salwan launched into another bold chapter — one that didn’t come with a podium finish, but something far more powerful: proof that he belonged on the world’s biggest stage.
+In one of the defining moments of his FIS World Cup journey, Ashton Salwan launched into another bold chapter — one that didn’t come with a podium finish, but something far more powerful: proof that he belonged on the world’s biggest stage.

-At a pivotal FIS Freestyle Aerials World Cup held in Lake Placid, New York, Ashton stepped up to the triple jump for the first time — and he didn’t just survive it.
+At a pivotal Freestyle Aerials World Cup held in Lake Placid, New York, Ashton stepped up to the triple jump for the first time — and he didn’t just survive it.
 He stuck it.

 With precision and commitment, Ashton threw a back-Full-Full-Full (bFFF) — a high-difficulty, triple-twisting triple somersault — and became the only U.S. athlete at the event performing on the triple who wasn’t yet named to the U.S. Ski Team.